doyun-gu/SPYDER/README.md

 # Spyder-six-sense

-## This is the Page for SPYDER Robot by ROBOSOC SixSenses Team.
-ROBOSOC Group Projects
+## About this Project
+This project is ROBOSOC based Group Project which is the University of Manchester Robotic Society.

+Our Group title is SixSenses as we have six different types of sensors.

+We will use the Raspberry Pi pico W microcontroller.

 Hello Welcome to the Group: Six-Senses Project Page!